jdasfd/symbio/RLK_identification.md

 Acquire results from the workstation using rsync and put in the dir `Orthogroups` (command not shown).

+In Ceratophyllum demersum, there are proteins acquired from six box translation, which means that suspect repeat proteins should be removed from the results.

+All protein names were recorded into a file named `info/rm_ceratophyllum_demersum.lst`.

 ```bash
 cd ~/data/symbio/Orthogroups
 mkdir groups